erikji/tiwaki-video-edit/README.md

 Create/modify the file `server/config/.env` and specify the following variables:
 * `PORT` which changes the port the server is run on (and which port the client tries to connect to).
 It defaults to `6395`.

-To specify logins, create/modify the file `server/database/logins.txt`, and enter username/bcrypt hashed password pairs in the format `<username>\n<password_hash>\n`.
-You can use https://bcrypt-generator.com/ to generate the hashed password from plaintext (recommended rounds: 10).

 Note that downloading zipped files (especially if converting to png) will take a long time, please be patient.

 ## Building client